European History - From Prehistory To 19TH Century

 The rise of

-Mongols changed the whole situation in Eastern and Central Europe during this
+Mongols changed the whole scenario in Eastern and Central Europe during this

 period.
 They conquered almost whole of Russia, Poland, Hungary, Ukraine,